aosabook/500lines/image-filters/image-filters.markdown

 it I kept going… and hit an exhilarating moment and milestone the following morning.

-So, how do you extract the dominant color from an image?
+So, how do you find the dominant color in an image?
 There’s an app for
 that: [Show & Hide](http://showandhide.com).